 As you ride or walk around the District of Columbia you can’t help but be overwhelmed by the scale of federal buildings in our nation’s capitol.
 The White House and U.S. capitol, the Library of Congress and Supreme Court all seem to dwarf other buildings.

 We always stop at the Vietnam Veterans Memorial on the Mall which is run by the U.S. National Park Service.
 The spellbinding site honors the men and women who served in the Vietnam War.
 Its polished black granite walls contain more than 58,000 names.
 Seeing the names of so many fallen soldiers, some of them friends of ours, can be an emotional and somber experience for most visitors.

 The Korean War Veterans Memorial is another stark reminder of so many of our troops who served protecting us.
 The Martin Luther KIng, Jr. Memorial is another spellbinding reminder of a troubled time in our history.

 And no one can pass by the Lincoln Memorial with a 19-foot tall white Georgian marble statue of Abraham Lincoln seated on a raised marble pedestal surrounded by columns that looks toward the Washington monument and the Capitol.

-When we couldn’t stop at the National Air and Space Museum because it is closed for major renovation, we drove to Chantilly, Virginia where the space museum’s Steven F. Udvar-Hazy Center features aircraft and artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird and the space shuttle Discovery.
+We stopped at the National Air and Space Museum and then drove to Chantilly, Virginia where the space museum’s Steven F. Udvar-Hazy Center features aircraft and artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird and the space shuttle Discovery.
 Other exhibits are the 1903 Wright Flyer, the Spirit of St. Louis, and an Apollo lunar module.

 Alexandria, the district’s sister city in Virginia